netdata/netdata/docs/getting-started.md

 -   To **restart** Netdata, run `service netdata restart`.

 The `service` command is a wrapper script that tries to use your system's preferred method of starting or stopping Netdata based on your system.
-But, if either of those commands fail, try using the equivalent commands for `systemd` and `init.d`
+But, if either of those commands fails, try using the equivalent commands for `systemd` and `init.d`:

 -   **systemd**: `systemctl start netdata`, `systemctl stop netdata`, `systemctl restart netdata`
 -   **init.d**: `/etc/init.d/netdata start`, `/etc/init.d/netdata stop`, `/etc/init.d/netdata restart`